-For music production you will want to consider an SSD size of at least 500GB.
-This will be sufficient storage to install your OS, DAW software, plug-ins and sample library.
-If you keep other files on your music production PC, work with video editing, or have a large sample library, consider purchasing a 1TB SSD or larger.
-Newer NVMe SSDs are becoming increasingly affordable in comparison to their SATA counterparts.
+For music production you will want to consider an SSD size of at least 500GB, however 1TB is recommended.
+This will be sufficient storage to install your Operating System, DAW software, plug-ins and sample library.

 Best Internal SSD For Music Production

 If you’re looking for storage that can be installed inside your computer or laptop, here are a few of the best internal SSD choices available.

 When purchasing an internal SSD, it’s crucial that you pick a compatible interface.
 An internal SSD can run on SATA (which can be slower), M.2 PCIe or as an Add-in Card.

 Kicking off our SSD symphony is the Samsung 990 Pro – a powerhouse that’s as impressive as a virtuoso on stage.
 With capacities ranging from 1TB to a staggering 4TB, you won’t need to worry about running out of space for your audio projects.
 The M.2 2280 form factor, coupled with PCIe 4.0 x4 and NVMe protocol, ensures lightning-fast data transfer speeds that hit up to 7,450 MBps for reads and 6,900 MBps for writes.
 It’s like having a turbocharged musical instrument at your fingertips!